-- Town of La Prairie should work with adjacent jurisdictions to utilize comprehensive plans so that long-range decisions are well thought out and consistent.
-Ongoing - The Town should participate in an annual "summit" with adjoining municipalities to discuss the comprehensive plan and any long-range developments that may affect the Town of La Prairie.
-Ongoing - Pursue the development of a boundary agreement with the City of Janesville to establish future expansion areas for a minimum of 10 years.
-This effort could be coordinated with the Town of Harmony and the existing boundary agreement with the Town of Rock.
-1-5 year period - Continue to work with Rock County to assure that the county understands the town's plan and works together, as a partner with the town of planning and zoning issues.
+- Town of Johnstown should work with adjacent jurisdictions to utilize comprehensive plans so that long-range decisions are well thought out and consistent.
+Ongoing - The Town should participate in an annual "summit" with adjoining municipalities to discuss the comprehensive plan and any long-range developments that may affect the Town of Johnstown.
+Ongoing - The Town should consider continuing to develop a website that would allow them to post appropriate documents such as meeting agenda's, minutes and important announcements.
+1-5 years - Continue to work with Rock County to assure that the county understands the town's plan and works together, as a partner with the town of planning and zoning issues.
 Ongoing - Emphasize agricultural economic development with adjoining municipalities as a regional benefit.
 Ongoing - Continue to work with county, state and federal agencies in providing sound transportation planning for the town including consideration of multi-modal forms of transportation.
-Ongoing - In order to reduce conflict, periodic meetings should be held between officials of adjacent communities to discuss common issues, potential problems, and to acquire an understanding of the position of the other municipality.
+Ongoing - In order to reduce conflict, periodic meetings should be held between officials of adjacent communities to discuss common issues, potential

+- problems, and to acquire an understanding of the position of the other municipality.
 Meeting agendas and minutes from municipal meetings should be shared with adjoining communities.
 Ongoing - Participate in County-level transportation, land use and agricultural economic development efforts.
 Ongoing - A joint meeting should be held with adjoining municipalities to discuss efforts to avoid duplication of services and the potential for consolidation government services.
 Ongoing - Promote and encourage mutually beneficial methods to increase efficiencies, for cost savings and to provide services to taxpayers more proficiently.
 Ongoing - Stay informed on activities of the School Districts to ensure the Town has the opportunity to be involved in decisions that affect town residents, such as building improvements, tax issues and transportation.
 Ongoing